mcore1976/ledbanner/README.md

 - customizable font by replacement of predefined cp437 8x8 dots font definition in fontdef[] array ( see here : http://dotmatrixtool.com/ and here https://www.instructables.com/LED-Scolling-Dot-Matrix-Font-Graphics-Generator-/ )

 The "main.c" was a prototype code used for YT video, please do not use it...
+The "main13.c" is ultra hardcore version of code fitting into 1KB FLASH and 64 bytes of RAM (masterpiece !).
+It supports only 4 letter LED matrix and 100 characters of text message.

 Upload the code to  ATTINY85 chip by "compileattinyXXX" script, connect all  MAX7219 modules in "daisy chain".